 Building an SEO Dashboard is important to any analyst and digital marketer.
 Websites get more than 50% of their traffic from SEO.
 There are trillions of searches on Google alone.
-So you can’t deny that measuring SEO performance is critical
+So you can’t deny that measuring SEO performance and interpreting the data are critical.

 Google Data Studio hastens the process and removes any manual work.
 This guide shows how to build an SEO dashboard in GDS on your own.
 Automated and interactive.